JonathanSawyer/WorkflowApplication/README.md

 Changes are only applied to a live record once approved

 ## Improvements
-1. There is not currently record level locking on the edit, delete approval and rejection requests
+1. No record level locking on the edit, delete approval and rejection requests
 2. Fair amount of boiler plate code in controllers, BL and DalMapping.

 ## User Interface